mybonk/mybonk-wiki/workshop-1/README.md

 - Managed declaratively through standard NixOS configuration
 - Perfect for development and testing
 - Share the host's Linux kernel
+- Tools exist to convert Docker containers into NixOS containers and the other way around.

 ### When to Use Each Approach